Have questions? Contact us at firstname.lastname@example.org

 - International Applicants: January 1 for Fall Semester

-The department attempts to support all students as research or teaching assistants (see Graduate Assistantship Application form).
+The department attempts to support all students as research or teaching assistants.
 Research assistantships may be arranged with individual faculty members.
 Other funding opportunities are provided by the Graduate College at their Financial Resources website.

 See the MS Atmospheric Sciences Handbook for full details.